 Shin Osaka is also just two stops from Kita ku (6 minutes via the Mido Suji line) which means you can have access to the great shopping and restaurants found there.

 Due to its popularity you’ll find lots of cheap hotels aimed at travelers looking for a place to rest their heads.

 6. Honmachi (Central Osaka)

 Our third area in our guide to finding where to stay in Osaka is a little bit more relaxed than the transport hub of Kita and the nightlife of Minami.
 Honmachi is based right in the middle of both areas right in the center of Osaka.

 There are still plenty of great places to eat and shop with lots of nice hotels at a more reasonable price.
 The Midosuji line runs through Honmachi making it very easy to connect to the south or north of Osaka.

 You can also walk from Minami to Honmachi if you’ve had one too many shots of sake and missed the last train home.

-Osaka Castle Area
+7. Osaka Castle